gajus/headless-crawler/README.md

 <a name="headless-crawler-faq-what-makes-headless-crawler-different-from-headless-chrome-crawler"></a>
 ### What makes <code>headless-crawler</code> different from <code>headless-chrome-crawler</code>?

-[`headless-chrome-crawler`](https://github.com/yujiosaka/headless-chrome-crawler) is the only other maintained crawler in the Node.js ecosystem that is using a headless browser to crawl websites.
+[`headless-chrome-crawler`](https://github.com/yujiosaka/headless-chrome-crawler) is the only other maintained headless crawler in the Node.js ecosystem.

 It appears that `headless-chrome-crawler` is no longer maintained.
-At the time of this writing, author of `headless-chrome-crawler` has not made public contributions in over 6 months and the package includes bugs as a result of [hardcoded dependency versions](https://github.com/yujiosaka/headless-chrome-crawler/blob/ad95c2c4b356c8fdc60d16f8b013cc9a043a9bc6/package.json#L28-L34).
+At the time of this writing, the author of `headless-chrome-crawler` has not made public contributions in over 6 months and the package includes bugs as a result of [hardcoded dependency versions](https://github.com/yujiosaka/headless-chrome-crawler/blob/ad95c2c4b356c8fdc60d16f8b013cc9a043a9bc6/package.json#L28-L34).

 `headless-crawler` implements core features of `headless-chrome-crawler`.